-There are a host of different colors and shapes, each variety boasts various possible leaf thicknesses and fleshy meat, but they all have one point in common: no thorns at all, and long sprigs that give the plant a “hairy” look.
+There are a host of different colors and shapes.
+Each variety boasts various possible leaf thicknesses and fleshy meat.
+They all have one point in common: no thorns at all, and long sprigs that give the plant a “hairy” look.

 Caring for these trendy plants

-These care-free plants, rhipsalis and zamioculcas can survive both shade and extreme light, and only require moderate watering, once a week, or even only every fortnight in winter.
-Both abhor wet, waterlogged soil, so check that there’s a way for excess water to drain away instead of gathering at the bottom of the pot.
+These care-free plants, rhipsalis and zamioculcas can survive both shade and extreme light.
+They only require moderate watering, once a week, or even only every fortnight in winter.
+Both abhor wet, waterlogged soil.
+Always check that there’s a way for excess water to drain away instead of gathering at the bottom of the pot.
 Don’t let any water linger in the tray or pan under the pot when you’ve finished watering.

 Set your rhipsalis up high, in a suspended pot or atop a shelf: its cascading leafage will fill you with joy.
 If stems get too long, trim them.

 In both cases, you’re dealing with tropical plants that don’t really like dry air.
-In winter, heating tends to dry the air up indoors, so it’s best to group your plants together and mist them with soft water on a regular basis.
+In winter, heating tends to dry the air up indoors.
+It’s best to group your plants together and mist them with soft water on a regular basis.